denizkarhan/Linear-regression/README.md

 # Linear-regression

-An introduction to machine learning
+Summary: In this project, you will implement your first machine learning algorithm